MrKylePopovich/Cicada-3301-Chronology/README.md

 but I believe I offer a lot in terms of storytelling, editing, and the overall image aka "the big picture".

-I'm a filmmaker first, music seconds, and graphic designer.
-I am only a hobbyist puzzle solver.
+I'm a filmmaker first, musician second, and graphic designer third.
+I am only a hobbyist puzzle solver somewhere in there.
 If I have seen anything it has been from standing on the shoulders of these giants:
 The Uncovering Cicada Wiki, Cicada Solvers, Scream314, 3301, and the entire cicada community, thank you.